 Ivy Ngeow is a professional musician who had a funk band Satsuma playing all her own songs, and previously had a jazz band St Ives with a residency at Pizza Express in central London.
-She now writes fiction and teaches piano.
+She now writes fiction.
 For links see bottom of page.

 Heart of Glass is to be published by Penguin/Random House, on their new Unbound crowdfunding pre-selling platform.
 If you want to read an extract, and see her videos, visit:

 Unbound writers site – Ivy Ngeow – Heart of Glass >